- Prospective First Years

 Unpaid aid will be included in the federal refund formula as "aid that could have been disbursed."
 If outstanding charges exist, the institution will credit the student's account up to the amount of contracted charges.
 A post-withdrawal disbursement must be made from available grant funds before available loan funds.
 The student (or parent borrower for a parent PLUS loan) will be notified by email of the calculated post-withdrawal disbursement amount and will need to give the University written permission to use any post-withdrawal disbursements above the contracted charges amount.
 The school will notify and counsel the student that it may be beneficial to turn down all or a portion of the funds to preserve his or her future eligibility.
 If a student declines grant and/or loan disbursement, the institution will handle the return of funds.

 Unofficial withdrawal review is required for students who receive grades of F, W, I X, and NC in any combination without any passing grades at the end of the semester.
 The FAA uses the latest date of attendance unless the student provides proof of the actual later date of attendance, and the proof is supported by the faculty or supervisor.
+When a last date of attendance cannot be determined, the 50% unofficial withdrawal date is used.

 The return of Title IV funds by the institution for which it is responsible is completed as soon as possible but no later than 45 days after the date of its determination that the student withdrew.
 An institution must determine the withdrawal date for a student who does not provide notification to the institution no later than 30 days after the end of the earlier of the payment period or period of enrollment.
 The student is notified by US Postal Service of the adjustment to the federal aid.